harishyeah/online-casino-api/README.md

-# online-casino-api

-# AdonisJs Application
+# Online Casino API : Created in AdonisJs Application

 This repo is the pre-configured project structure to be used for creating ambitious web servers using AdonisJs.